api3m/bitcoin-bankathon-airnode-client/Readme.md

   }
 ```

-4. Deploy the requester and client contract on RSK Testnet.
+4. Deploy the ExampleClient contract and create a requester on RSK Testnet.
 You only need to run this once.
 ```
 npx hardhat --network testnet run scripts/setup.js
 ```